 Small Churches Have Connection

 One of my favorite natural features of our small church is that people know each other’s names.
 They know their children’s names and their parents’ names and their pets’ names!
 Big churches know the value of that type of community and are almost always structured in some type of small groups to replicate the kind of connection that comes naturally in a small church.
 Leaders are able to leverage that natural connection to implement Orange strategy in a this smaller setting.

 One of the essential Orange strategies is to partner with parents.
 In a small church, chances are you know most, if not all, of the parents in your church.
 Talk about a head start!

 You may have heard that a church has, at best, roughly 40 hours a year with a kid.
 Parents, on the other hand, have up to 3,000 hours a year with their kids.
 So the vast majority of time spent shaping the lives and faith of kids occurs at home.

 Whether a family is in a church of 60 or 6,000 is beside the point between Sundays.
 No matter the size of the church, the strategy is to empower, inform, and provide tools for parents to have spiritual influence with their kids throughout the week.
-And through the natural connections a small church cultivates, there’s a simple path for passing along resources to help families win.
+Through the natural connections a smaller church cultivates, there’s a simple path for passing along resources to help families win.

 Learning to Lead Small

 Another key part of Orange strategy is for every child to have a relationship with a consistent, caring adult.
 In other words, the best way to know God is to know someone who knows God.